dzharii/dzharii.github.io/docs/chatGPT/2022-12-14-5-Harmless-Ways-Software-Developers-Can-Have-Fun-at-Work.md.md

 Your [ChatGPT](https://chat.openai.com/chat)

-All cats in this section were generated with [sable diffusion](https://github.com/bes-dev/stable_diffusion.openvino)
+All cats in this section were generated with [stable diffusion](https://github.com/bes-dev/stable_diffusion.openvino)

 Markdown edited by human with [Typora](https://typora.io)